 While all three methods give equal results in experienced hands, it has been observed that laser hatching is the preferred method.
-Not only is this process simple and accurate, it is also reproducible.
-At the same time any embryologist can do the job well.
+Not only is this process simple and accurate, but it is also reproducible.
+At the same time, any embryologist can do the job well.

-Once the fertilised egg is treated along with laser assisted hatching, the embryo is transferred in the womb of the woman.
+Once the fertilized egg is treated along with laser assisted hatching, the embryo is transferred in the womb of the woman.